 Johnboy Smith’s journey to gold in the T53/T54 marathon on the streets of Birmingham is one of repeatedly overcoming adversity.

-You’ll find it hard to discover a more deserving gold medal of the Commonwealth Games.
+You’ll find it hard to discover a more deserving gold medal at the 2022 Commonwealth Games.

 At the age of 16, Smith was shot in the back by a gamekeeper when walking his dog and paralysed from a spinal injury, in a case of mistaken identity.
 The gamekeeper thought he was a poacher.

-He’d boxed since the age of two but during a six month rehabilitation at Stoke Mandeville Hospital, Smith decided on a career change and took up bodybuilding and powerlifting.
+Smith had boxed since the age of two but during a six-month rehabilitation at Stoke Mandeville Hospital he decided on a career change and took up bodybuilding and powerlifting.

-It was fitting that Smith battled Weir for the Commonwealth gold medal in Birmingham, the latter falling back to seventh after suffering a heartbreaking puncture between 30km and 35km into the race.
+It was fitting that Smith battled Weir for the Commonwealth gold medal in Birmingham, the latter falling back to seventh after suffering a puncture between 30km and 35km in the race.

 “I haven’t got a gym membership and I train in a single garage at the back of my garden with a leaky roof and a set of rusty dumbbells.”

 An amazing journey for @JohnboyWcr as he wins Commonwealth gold for Team England in the men’s wheelchair marathon 🏴

 Smith crossed the line to the cheers of thousands which lined the barriers around Victoria Square and clocked 1:41:15, a slow time for a wheelchair race but a respectable one on a tough course with many uphill areas.